School Lunch Information

 Free/Reduced Lunch Program Information

-To apply for free or reduced price meals, households should fill out one application per family and return it to the any District 13 school.
-Additional copies are available at the main office of each school or from the Central Office at 135A Pickett Lane.
-Application forms are also available to be downloaded below:
+To apply for free or reduced price meals, households should fill out one application per family.
+The application must be printed out, completed and signed by a parent or guardian and then returned to any District 13 school or to the Superintendent's Office at 135A Pickett Lane, Durham.

 Husky Insurance Information

 Lunch Payment System

 It’s quite a simple process.
 A parent/guardian shall deposit money into their child’s account.
 At the elementary schools each student is issued an ID badge.
 This badge has their photo and a student ID number that they will use at the point of sales when paying for their meals.
 Students will present their BADGE at the end of the lunch line, when they make their purchase.
 The cashier will scan their card and all their information comes up.
 The student is checked against their photo when they make their purchase and the cashier then verifies if that purchase meets all the necessary requirements to be a reimbursable meal, then it is recorded.

 The process is the same for the secondary schools but we also allow the students to key in their student ID number on a keypad at point sale.
 Students will access their account through the use of the keypad so that the cashier can verify their account.
 Students may still use cash to purchase their meals, however; pre-payment speeds the lunch lines and allows your child more time to eat.